rosym-project/component-dsl/README.md

 # Component DSL

-This project provides an MPS language for describing systems in term of component classes, component instances and connections between component ports.
+This project provides an MPS language for describing systems in terms of component classes, component instances and connections between component ports.

 TODO More Overview